 Bringing the Spiritual into the Mundane

 One posited reason for Jesus’ use of parables is that they invite us to explore the miracle of the Gospel in an approachable way.
 Rooted in an aspect of daily life or commonality (a farmer planting seeds, a woman searching for a lost possession, etc), parables are intended to feel relatable and familiar.
-When people asked Jesus big spiritual questions, such as, “What is the greatest commandment?” or “How many times must I forgive someone?", Jesus began his answer in a simpler place and illustrated the how the ways of the Kingdom of God are at play in our daily lives.
+When people asked Jesus big spiritual questions, such as, “What is the greatest commandment?” or “How many times must I forgive someone?", Jesus answered in a simpler place and illustrated the how the ways of the Kingdom of God are at play in our daily lives.

 To Invite Us to Look Closer